Showing 2022 season

 Today's Distance: 221 mi / 355 km

-Visit the PAPAL SUMMER RESIDENCE in Castel Gandolfo.
-Wander through its GARDENS, an opportunity to reflect and meditate in quiet and relaxing surroundings.
+Visit the Papal summer residence in Castel Gandolfo.
+Wander through its gardens, an opportunity to reflect and meditate in quiet and relaxing surroundings.
 Walk through the rooms where many Popes have spent the summer months in the cooler countryside on the hills outside Rome.
 Later, you can join the optional excursion that will take you back to St. Peter’s to discover the treasures of the Vatican museum, or you can spend time at leisure enjoying the many monuments of Roman heritage.

-Dedicate the morning to an orientation of Imperial Rome with a local guide.
-Then, start your journey southward to stop in quaint Pietrelcina, to visit the house where the beloved St. Pio was born, and continue towards San Giovanni Rotondo on the eastern coast, the Saint’s home from 1916 until his death in 1968.
+Start your journey southward to stop in quaint Pietrelcina, to visit the house where the beloved St. Pio was born, and continue towards San Giovanni Rotondo on the eastern coast, the Saint’s home from 1916 until his death in 1968.

 Today's Distance: 255 mi / 410 km